Carlos-n21/Team4-Family-hack/README.md

 Initial idea for the chat was to create help guides for tasks done at home, not just with technology, but also with household appliances and where to find different things.<br>

-After discussing this, the group got to the conclusion that the hackathon theme was more related to tech issues and problems that different members of the family from different ages can find while using their devices, and we should focus more on this area, and add the household appliances, if possible, once the electronic devices (eg: mobile phone, latpop) are well covered and we are happy with the site working and responsiveness.<br>
+After discussing this, the group got to the conclusion that the hackathon theme was more related to tech issues and problems that different members of the family from different ages can find while using their devices, and we should focus more on this area, and add the household appliances.

+If possible, once the electronic devices (eg: mobile phone, latpop) are well covered and we are happy with the site working and responsiveness.<br>

 With this done, different areas of the site (back-end, front-end, colours, etc, where picked by different members of the team.<br>